Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Simulation Settings and Results

-Now, we evaluate the reliability of \gls{hr3l} in the presence of channel impairments, considering a linear state representation and the \gls{fnn} learning architecture.
-To emulate packet losses, we implement the Gilbert-Elliott model with a transition matrix between good and bad states given by:
+Here, we evaluate the reliability of \gls{hr3l} in the presence of packet losses, considering a linear state representation and the \gls{fnn} architecture.
+To emulate packet losses, we implement the Gilbert-Elliott model with a transition matrix between good and bad states given by

 The packet loss probability in the good state is $0.01$.
-Instead, for the bad state, we consider two cases, named GE~$95.5$ and GE~$92.5$, with packet loss probability in the bad state equal to $0.4$ and $0.7$, respectively, resulting in an average success probability of $95.5\%$ and $92.5\%$ for the two models.
-As an example, in Fig.~\ref{fig:ge} we report a realization of the packet loss pattern during a sequence of $1000$ steps for each model.
-We can appreciate that the second channel model is characterized by heavier blockage conditions, as the number of losses consistently increases.
+Instead, for the bad state, we consider two cases, named GE~$95.5$ and GE~$92.5$, with a packet loss probability equal to $0.4$ and $0.7$, resulting in an average success probability of $95.5\%$ and $92.5\%$, respectively.

+As an example, in Fig.~\ref{fig:ge} we report a realization of the packet loss pattern for a sequence of $1000$ steps for each model.
+We can appreciate that the second channel model is characterized by heavier blockage conditions as the number of losses consistently increases.
 Long bursts of losses are particularly harmful for real-time control applications and need to be carefully managed.

-We test \gls{hr3l} and the legacy \gls{ppo} algorithm in each of the selected DeepMind environments for both GE~$95.5$ and GE~$92.5$.
-To assess the effects of packet losses, we calculate the mean percentage of reward reduction with respect to ideal communication.
-As shown in Fig.~\ref{fig:packet_loss_perf}, \gls{hr3l} exhibits a higher resiliency to channel losses than \gls{ppo}, reaching approximately the same performance with both channel models, while \gls{ppo} degrades significantly with GE~$92.5$.
-This is because, in presence of packet losses, the \gls{ppo} receiver continues to choose actions based on the last state update, which may be outdated.
-Instead, the proposed \gls{hr3l} architecture allows the receiver to construct accurate estimates of missing states using the transition model $\mb{M}_n$.

-As an additional impairment, we consider delayed transmission due, for example, to data acquisition, processing, or compression.
-In our model, we consider a fixed delay $d$ that captures the aggregate effect of all these factors.\footnote{Accurate end-to-end delay modeling is out of the scope of this work and is left to future work.} We assume that a time step has a duration of $\Delta t= 10$ ms, and that the channel delay $d$ can be equal to 1, 2 or 3 time steps.